Question in heading

 My name is Justin Wolter.
 I live in the Town of Lisbon, WI.
 I built a raised garden using bricks (see attachment) in my backyard a few days ago.
 My wife and I want to make this into a chemical free garden for either this Fall or next Spring.
 I am looking for tips, if you have any, on a good quality liner I can put into the garden?
 I heard bricks can dry the garden out quicker.
 I had a neighbor who told me to put cardboard on the edges and bottom, I am not sure that’s the right approach nor am I sure if I want cardboard integrating into the quality dirt I use.
 Right now I am just collecting opinions so, anyway, if you have any tips on a safe, quality liner I would be very appreciative.
 Thanks, Justin

-Waukesha County Wisconsin Posted over 3 years ago
+Waukesha County Wisconsin Posted almost 4 years ago

 We live in Walworth, WI and last week (June 1 or 2nd) we came home to find yellow "dust" all over our deck, windows and inside the house.
 I'm thinking it was pollen, but do you know where it could have come from?
 I've never seen that much before!
 Thanks

-Walworth County Wisconsin Posted over 3 years ago
+Walworth County Wisconsin Posted almost 4 years ago

 My husband and I own property in Brodhead in Green County.
 Last year we had 10 dead mostly pine trees removed and these year many others are dead or dying.
 We do not know the cause.
 Please advise where we can find a certified arborist who can work with us, or if there a way through soil or wood samples to diagnose the problem.
 We would like to plant more trees but hesitate because we don't know the cause of the die off.

-Green County Wisconsin Posted over 3 years ago
+Green County Wisconsin Posted about 4 years ago

 I have a question about well water rights